michael2012z/BitBible/markdown/KJV/files/2Chr.md

 1. And the Spirit of God came upon Azariah the son of Oded:

-2. And he went out to meet Asa, and said unto him, Hear ye me, Asa, and all Judah and Benjamin; The Lord is with you, while ye be with him; and if ye seek him, he will be found of you; but if ye forsake him, he will forsake you.to meet…: Heb. before Asa
+2. And he went out to meet Asa, and said unto him, Hear ye me, Asa, and all Judah and Benjamin; The Lord is with you, while ye be with him; and if ye seek him, he will be found of you; but if ye forsake him, he will forsake you.

 3. Now for a long season Israel hath been without the true God, and without a teaching priest, and without law.